concrete-mixer/concrete-mixer.github.io/concrete-mixer/drafts/new-age.md

 Rainbow Dome Musick was "Recorded for the Rainbow Dome at the Festival for Mind-Body-Spirit Olympia London April 21-29.
 1979.", which should give you an idea.
 Things start with the sound of water trickling into a pool, which, on playing back just now encouraged my wife to use the bathroom.
 Other this sound and electric piano and synth waft in gently and lovingly.
 Gradually a spiraling sequencer comes in to play.
 Things waft about celestially, with Hillage's guitar making an appearance.

 Four Ever Rainbow starts with a ting sound sound and some raspy bass monosynth harmonic twiddling.
 There's some catlike sines and a plinky heavy delayed synth.
 It's very New Age, but more shockingly, it sounds like the Orb, and this is not a coincidence: Rainbow Dome Musick was a disc spun by the Orb's LX Paterson and the KLF's Jimmy Cauty when they (re)discovered ambient in the late 80s.
 Indeed, Hillage and Giraudy collaborated with the Orb on the wonderful Orb track Blue Room.
-All of this suggests the boundary between ambient and New Age is pretty porous.
+All of this suggests the boundary between ambient and New Age is more porous.

 ## Inter-dimensional music - Iasos (1975)